ajv-validator/ajv/docs/api.md

 - _strict_: By default Ajv executes in strict mode, that is designed to prevent any unexpected behaviours or silently ignored mistakes in schemas (see [Strict Mode](./strict-mode.md) for more details).
 It does not change any validation results, but it makes some schemas invalid that would be otherwise valid according to JSON Schema specification.
 Option values:
   - `true` (default) - use strict mode and throw an exception when any strict mode restriction is violated.
   - `"log"` - log warning when any strict mode restriction is violated.
   - `false` - ignore all strict mode restrictions.
-Also ignores `strictTypes` restrictions unless it is explicitely passed.
+Also ignores `strictTypes` restrictions unless it is explicitly passed.
 - _strictTypes_: By default Ajv logs warning when "type" keyword is used in a way that may be incorrect or confusing to other people - see [Strict types](./strict-mode.md#strict-types) for more details.
 This option does not change validation results.
 Option values:
   - `true` - throw exception when any strictTypes restriction is violated.
   - `"log"` (default, unless option strict is `false`) - log warning when any strictTypes restriction is violated.